Steering Committee

 She currently teaches environmental health to medical students and pediatric residents at UW-Madison and participates in a statewide coalition on PFAS.

-Henry Anderson, MD
+Henry Anderson, M.D.

 Dr. Henry Anderson is a current Adjunct Professor at the University of Wisconsin School of Medicine and Public Health and retired in 2016 from his position as a Wisconsin State Environmental and Occupational Disease Epidemiologist, and Chief Medical Officer in the Wisconsin Division of Public Health, Department of Health Services.